 No one can quite figure out Donald Trump.
 When he began his campaign, he convinced people he was racist towards Mexicans and virulently anti-Muslim, and that he favoured torture.
 He has insulted women who have questioned him on television.
-Yet he is very likely to win the nomination of a reluctant Republican party following a decisive victory in Florida.
+Yet he is very likely to win the nomination of a reluctant Republican party.

 When people dislike a politician intensely, they reach for the one cliché they think is effective – the person is compared to Adolf Hitler.
 This insults the millions Hitler killed.
 Narendra Modi, India’s prime minister, is routinely compared to Hitler.
 Now it is Donald Trump’s turn.

 Both Trump and Modi.
 They defy expectations of people who thought they should be unelectable.
 Trump’s party establishment, like Modi’s once did, wants him to fail.
 Many insiders from the Hindu nationalist Indian People’s party predicted, indeed wished, that Modi would not get more than 180 seats in India’s 2014 general election.
 He disappointed them, winning an absolute majority with 283 seats.

 Trump reflects the general public’s deep dissatisfaction with establishment politics.
 Many white Americans, especially males, are resentful over the relative decline of the middle class.

 The right-wing politician knows how to galvanise this dissatisfaction.
 The demagogue on the right arouses passions, while the demagogue on the left hopes to incite virtuous anger.
 The right-wing demagogue uses extreme language that even the most radical left-wing candidate – Bernie Sanders, for example – cannot match.